harusys/harusys/README.md

 #### 👋 Hi there

-I'm Haru, a Backend Engineer from Japan 🇯🇵
+I'm Haru, a Software Engineer from Japan 🇯🇵

-- 💻 Working on Backend Engineer / Data Scientist / DevOps Engineer.
+- 💻 Working on Backend Engineer.
-- 🔭 Currently working as a Backend Engineer at [ZOZO](https://corp.zozo.com/en/).
+- 🔭 Currently working as a Backend Engineer at [Upsider](https://corp.up-sider.com/).
-- 💬 Ask me about Go, Kubernetes, CI/CD.
+- 💬 Ask me about Go, Kubernetes, Microservices, CI/CD.
 - ❤️ Love for coding and learning new technologies.

 #### 🛠️ Languages and Tools